loopandlearn/news/docs/edition/2026-02-14.md

 * Save without bolusing.
 * Add the next food.
 * Bolus only after the last carb entry.
-* Be aware that Loop may start increasing your insulin if a CGM reading comes in while you are working on the next food amount.
+* Be aware that the *Loop* app may start increasing your insulin if a CGM reading comes in while you are working on the next food amount.

 Option 2: